dgwatkins/wcml/readme.txt

 == Changelog ==

 3.7.5
+* Fixed a backward compatibility with WPML versions prior 3.2 (causing fatal error)
 * Bug fix: in some specific cases variations were not created correctly - 'Any %name%' instead of term value
 * Bug fix: updating a product for which attached media had been deleted caused a warning (WooCommerce issue: 9681)
-* Fixed a backward compatibility with WPML versions before 3.2 (causing fatal error)
 * Fixed an issue with completing PayPal payments when using the default permalinks and the language as a parameter in the urls
 * Fixed an issue with order notes in the WP admin: 'array' was displayed instead of the actual note

 = 3.7.4 =
 * Fixed a problem with the previous version that caused a fatal error when upgrading